 be like?
 Do you know how to be successful in college?

 Studies show that when students are given an early, formal introduction to college, they are more likely to experience satisfaction and to graduate.
 Colleges and universities often offer seminars to students during the freshman year, when students especially

 need support, knowledge, and skills.

 IUP is offering a pre-college program to a limited number of first-year students through the Department of Developmental Studies.
-The program is called CUSP: The Early Entrance Experience and is designed to help you make a satisfactory transition to the
+The program is called Introduction to Higher Education and is designed to help you make a satisfactory transition to the

 college experience and to enhance your chances for academic success.

 Early check-in!
 Arrive one week early (move-in required on August 15) to get settled in to your new housing assignment.